gre/qrloop/README.md

 const frames = dataToFrames(Buffer.from([ 0x00, 0x01, ... ]));
 const frames = dataToFrames(data, 140, 2);

-// dataToFrames( data[, dataSize, replicas ])
+// dataToFrames( data[, dataSize, loops ])
 // data: the complete data to encode in a series of QR code frames
 // dataSize: the number of bytes to use from data for each frame
-// replicas: (>= 1) the total number of loops to repeat the frames with varying a nonce.
-More there is, better the chance to not be stuck on a frame.
-Experience has shown some QR Code are harder to read.
+// loops: (>= 1) the total number of loops to repeat the frames with and with varying nonce and fountain codes frames.
+More there is loop, better the chance to not be stuck on a frame.
 ```

 You can find an implementation example in [`examples/web-text-exporter`](examples/web-text-exporter).